openstack-archive/murano/doc/source/draft/admin-guide/deploy_murano/install_manually.rst

        The example uses MySQL database.
 If you want to use another database type, edit the ``[database]`` section correspondingly.

+       Replace items in "%" with the actual values.
+For example, replace
+       %RABBITMQ_SERVER_IP% with 127.0.0.1.
+So, the complete row with the replaced value will be rabbit_host = 127.0.0.1

     .. code-block:: ini